Everything PR News

 ai guidelines essential for pr agencies explained

 Governance is the principle.
-Policy is the paperwork — the actual written rules a firm adopts and a team follows.
-This is the paste-ready version: four policies every PR firm needs, in language a firm can take, adjust, and put into effect this week.
+Policy is the paperwork — the actual written rules a company adopts and a team follows.
+This is the paste-ready version: four policies every company needs to govern AI use across the organization, in language that can be taken, adjusted, and put into effect this week.

 Quick answer.
-Four policies cover most of a PR firm's AI exposure: an AI Use Policy, a Client Disclosure standard, an Approved-Tools Register, and a Confidentiality rule.
+Four policies cover most of a company's AI exposure: an AI Use Policy, a Client or Stakeholder Disclosure standard, an Approved-Tools Register, and a Confidentiality rule.
 Draft language for each is below.
-Adapt it to the firm — but don't start from a blank page.
+Adapt it to the company — but don't start from a blank page.

 1. AI Use Policy

 AI Use Policy.
-Staff may use firm-approved AI tools to assist with research, drafting, and production.
+Staff may use company-approved AI tools to assist with research, drafting, analysis, and production.
 AI-assisted work is subject to the same review and accountability standards as any other work: the staff member who uses an AI tool owns the output, including its accuracy.
-Every factual claim, quote, and attribution produced with AI must be verified by a person before it leaves the firm.
-AI tools may not be used to make final decisions on strategy, messaging approval, or client counsel.
+Every factual claim, quote, number, and attribution produced with AI must be verified by a person before it leaves the company.
+AI tools may not be used to make final decisions on strategy, customer commitments, legal commitments, or external messaging without human approval.

-Client Disclosure.
-This firm uses AI tools to assist with research, drafting, and production across client work.
-AI is used as a production aid; all strategy, judgment, and final review remain the work of the firm's team.
-Where a client has its own policy on AI use, that policy governs and takes precedence where it is stricter than this firm's.
-Clients may request further detail on the firm's AI practices at any time.
+Disclosure.
+This company uses AI tools to assist with research, drafting, analysis, and production across customer-facing and internal work.
+AI is used as a production aid; strategy, judgment, regulatory commitments, and final review remain the work of the company's team.
+Where a customer, partner, regulator, or jurisdiction has its own policy on AI use, that policy governs and takes precedence where it is stricter than this company's.
+Disclosures may be requested at any time.

 3. Approved-Tools Register

 Approved-Tools Register.
-Only the AI tools listed below, on the tiers specified, are approved for client work.
-Each entry records: the tool name, the approved tier (and why that tier), the type of work it is approved for, and the date last reviewed.
-Tools not on this register are not approved for client material.
+Only the AI tools listed below, on the tiers specified, are approved for company work.
+Each entry records: the tool name, the approved tier (and why that tier), the type of work it is approved for, the data sensitivity level it may handle, and the date last reviewed.
+Tools not on this register are not approved for company use.
 Requests to add a tool go to the AI governance owner.
 (Maintain as a living one-page table.)

 4. Confidentiality Rule for AI Tools

-AI tool use — client material.
-Before entering client information into any AI tool: (1) If it is not yet public, do not paste it — genericize it or leave it out.
+AI tool use — company and customer material.
+Before entering any company, customer, or stakeholder information into an AI tool: (1) If it is not yet public, do not paste it — genericize it or leave it out.
 (2) Confirm model-training is turned off on the account.
-(3) Use the firm's approved team or enterprise accounts, not personal logins.
-(4) Check the client's own AI policy and follow it where it is stricter.
+(3) Use the company's approved team or enterprise accounts, not personal logins.
+(4) Check the relevant customer, partner, or regulator policy and follow it where it is stricter.
 When in doubt, treat the tool as public and leave the sensitive detail out.

 How to put them in place